1930 in Canadian football: Canadian Football News in 1930

 The Winnipeg Rugby Club was formed on May 14 at the annual meeting of the MRFU.
 The team played as the Winnipegs and adopted the colours of green and white.

 On September 29 in the first game played in Canada under floodlights, the Hamilton Tigers defeated the University of British Columbia in an exhibition game at Athletic Park.

 The first game in Eastern Canada under floodlights was on October 29 between Oshawa and Toronto Balmy Beach in Toronto's Ulster Stadium.

-The convert kicking spot was moved from the 35-line to the 25 but only drop kicks were allowed.
+The convert kicking spot was moved from the 35-yard line to the 25 but only drop kicks were allowed.